Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we investigate the effect of vector-type interactions within the $2+1$-flavor Nambu\textendash Jona-Lasinio (NJL) model, considering both flavor-independent and flavor-dependent interactions with coefficients $G_V$ and $g_V$, respectively.
-These interactions arise only in the finite-density regime, making it difficult to fix the strengths of $G_V$ and $g_V$ from the QCD vacuum properties.
-Previous attempts to constrain these coefficients using LQCD-estimated curvature coefficients of the crossover line were limited due to large uncertainties in the lattice results.
-Here, we revisit this issue and utilize the precise lattice results for $\kappa_2^{B}$ for the cases $\mu_S=0$ and $n_s=0$ to constrain $G_V$ and $g_V$.
-We varied these coefficients in units of $G_S$ over a range of negative to positive values and evaluated $\kappa_{2,4}^B$ for the chiral crossover line.
+In this work, we investigate the effect of vector-type interactions within the $2+1$-flavor Nambu\textendash Jona-Lasinio (NJL) model, considering both flavor-independent and flavor-dependent interactions with coupling strengths $G_V$ and $g_V$, respectively.
+In general, the strengths of these coupling constants can be fixed from the masses of the vector mesons~\cite{Vogl:1991qt,Klevansky:1992qe}.
+However, in an effective model scenario, such an exercise is less robust than the determination of the scalar coupling constant.
+On the other hand, in a dense medium, vector interactions can be induced due to their direct coupling with the number density operator~\cite{Fukushima:2008wg,Abuki:2009ba}.
+Such induced vector interactions arise only in a finite-density regime, making it difficult to fix the strengths of induced $G_V$ and $g_V$ from the QCD vacuum properties.
+Previous attempts to constrain these coupling strengths using LQCD-estimated curvature coefficients of the crossover line were limited due to large uncertainties in the lattice results.

+Here, we revisit this issue and utilize the precise lattice results for $\kappa_2^{B}$ for the cases $\mu_S=0$ and $n_s=0$ to constrain both $G_V$ and $g_V$.
+We varied these couplings in units of $G_S$ over a range of negative to positive values and evaluated $\kappa_{2,4}^B$ for the chiral crossover line.
 Negative values of $G_V$ and $g_V$ produce larger values of $\kappa_2^{B}$, which decrease as $G_V/G_S$ and $g_V/G_S$ increase towards positive values and further.
-This approach provides a tighter constraint on the range of these interaction coefficients.
+This approach provides a tighter constraint on the range of these interaction strengths.
 In the $\mu_S = 0$ case, the allowed ranges of interaction strength are $\left[ -0.117, 0.212 \right]$ and $\left[ -0.296, 0.552 \right]$ (in units of $G_S$) for the flavor-independent and flavor-dependent interactions, respectively.
 Conversely, the $n_s = 0$ case provides narrower ranges: $\left[ -0.038, 0.334 \right]$ for $G_V/G_S$ and $\left[ -0.076, 0.667 \right]$ for $g_V/G_S$.
-As the estimates for $\kappa_4^B$ are consistent with lattice results and remain within variances~\cite{HotQCD:2018pds} for a wide range of $G_V, g_V$, they do not further constrain the vector interaction strength.
-At this juncture, we want to iterate that the bound on $G_V, g_V$ we get for the scenarios $\mu_S=0$ and $n_s=0$ are different, which necessitates the consideration of a more realistic interaction strength which depends on $\mu$.
+As the estimates for $\kappa_4^B$ are consistent with lattice results and remain within variances for a wide range of $G_V, g_V$, they do not further constrain the vector interaction strength.
+At this point, we want to iterate that the bound on $G_V, g_V$ we get for the scenarios $\mu_S=0$ and $n_s=0$ are different, which necessitates the consideration of a more realistic interaction strength which depends on $\mu$.